lightning/bolts/02-peer-protocol.md

   - MUST set `cltv_expiry` less than 500000000.
   - for channels with `chain_hash` identifying the Bitcoin blockchain:
     - MUST set the 4 most significant bytes of `amount_msat` to 0.

-A sending node MUST NOT add an HTLC if it would result in it offering more than the remote's `max_accepted_htlcs` HTLCs in the remote commitment transaction, or if the sum of total offered HTLCs would exceed the remote's `max_htlc_value_in_flight_msat`.
+  - if result would be offering more than the remote's `max_accepted_htlcs` HTLCs, in the remote commitment transaction:
+    - MUST NOT add an HTLC.
+  - if the sum of total offered HTLCs would exceed the remote's `max_htlc_value_in_flight_msat`:
+    - MUST NOT add an HTLC.
+  - for the first HTLC it offers:

-A sending node MUST set `id` to 0 for the first HTLC it offers, and increase the value by 1 for each successive offer.
+    - MUST set `id` to 0,
+      - and MUST increase the value by 1 for each successive offer.

+A receiving node:
+  - receiving an `amount_msat` equal to 0, OR less than its own `htlc_minimum_msat`:
+    - SHOULD fail the channel.
-A receiving node SHOULD fail the channel if it receives an `amount_msat` equal to 0, below its own `htlc_minimum_msat`, or which the sending node cannot afford at the current `feerate_per_kw` while maintaining its channel reserve.
-A receiving node SHOULD fail the channel if a sending node adds more than its `max_accepted_htlcs` HTLCs to its local commitment transaction, or adds more than its `max_htlc_value_in_flight_msat` worth of offered HTLCs to its local commitment transaction, or sets `cltv_expiry` to greater or equal to 500000000.
+  - receiving an `amount_msat` that the sending node cannot afford at the current `feerate_per_kw` (while maintaining its channel reserve):
+    - SHOULD fail the channel.
+  - if a sending node adds more than its `max_accepted_htlcs` HTLCs to its local commitment transaction, OR adds more than its `max_htlc_value_in_flight_msat` worth of offered HTLCs to its local commitment transaction:
+    - SHOULD fail the channel.
+  - if sending node sets `cltv_expiry` to greater or equal to 500000000:
+    - SHOULD fail the channel.

-For channels with `chain_hash` identifying the Bitcoin blockchain, the receiving node MUST fail the channel if the 4 most significant bytes of `amount_msat` are not 0.
+  - for channels with `chain_hash` identifying the Bitcoin blockchain, if the 4 most significant bytes of `amount_msat` are not 0:
+    - MUST fail the channel.

-A receiving node MUST allow multiple HTLCs with the same payment hash.
+  - MUST allow multiple HTLCs with the same `payment_hash`.

-A receiving node MUST ignore a repeated `id` value after a reconnection if the sender did not previously acknowledge the commitment of that HTLC.
-A receiving node MAY fail the channel if other `id` violations occur.
+  - if the sender did not previously acknowledge the commitment of that HTLC:
+    - MUST ignore a repeated `id` value after a reconnection.
+  - if other `id` violations occur:
+    - MAY fail the channel.

 The `onion_routing_packet` contains an obfuscated list of hops and instructions for each hop along the path.
-It commits to the HTLC by setting the `payment_hash` as associated data, i.e., including the `payment_hash` in the computation of HMACs.
+It commits to the HTLC by setting the `payment_hash` as associated data, i.e. includes the `payment_hash` in the computation of HMACs.
-This prevents replay attacks that'd reuse a previous `onion_routing_packet` with a different `payment_hash`.
+This prevents replay attacks that would reuse a previous `onion_routing_packet` with a different `payment_hash`.

 #### Rationale

 Invalid amounts are a clear protocol violation and indicate a breakdown.

 If a node did not accept multiple HTLCs with the same payment hash, an attacker could probe to see if a node had an existing HTLC.
-This requirement to deal with duplicates leads us to use a separate identifier; its assumed a 64 bit counter never wraps.
+This requirement, to deal with duplicates, leads us to use a separate identifier; its assumed a 64-bit counter never wraps.

-Retransmissions of unacknowledged updates are explicitly allowed for reconnection purposes; allowing them at other times simplifies the recipient code, though strict checking may help debugging.
+Retransmissions of unacknowledged updates are explicitly allowed for reconnection purposes; allowing them at other times simplifies the recipient code (though strict checking may help debugging).

-`max_accepted_htlcs` is limited to 483, to ensure that even if both sides send the maximum number of HTLCs, the `commitment_signed` message will still be under the maximum message size.
+`max_accepted_htlcs` is limited to 483 to ensure that, even if both sides send the maximum number of HTLCs, the `commitment_signed` message will still be under the maximum message size.
 It also ensures that a single penalty transaction can spend the entire commitment transaction, as calculated in [BOLT #5](05-onchain.md#penalty-transaction-weight-calculation).

-`cltv_expiry` values equal or above 500000000 would indicate a time in seconds, and the protocol only supports an expiry in blocks.
+`cltv_expiry` values equal to or greater than 500000000 would indicate a time in seconds, and the protocol only supports an expiry in blocks.

-`amount_msat` is deliberately limited for this version of the specification; larger amounts are not necessary nor wise during the bootstrap phase of the network.
+`amount_msat` is deliberately limited for this version of the specification; larger amounts are not necessary, nor wise, during the bootstrap phase of the network.

 ### Removing an HTLC: `update_fulfill_htlc`, `update_fail_htlc`, and `update_fail_malformed_htlc`